-The electrical engineering and computer engineering programs share many courses in the sophomore year including digital systems, electrical circuits, and electromagnetic fields.
-Computer engineering students take additional courses in computer sciences to provide the software part of their background.
-In subsequent semesters, the electrical engineering and computer engineering programs share the study of solid state devices, and of signals and systems.
+The electrical engineering and computer engineering programs share many courses in the first few semesters, including digital systems, electrical circuits, and electromagnetic fields.
+Computer engineering students take additional courses in computer science to provide the software part of their background.
 In the junior year, the electrical engineering program focuses on areas such as electromagnetic fields and analog electronics whereas computer engineering deals with computer hardware design and combined hardware/software design concepts.
 Technical elective freedom in both curricula makes it possible for students to choose from approximately 50 more specialized courses at the junior and senior levels in electrical and computer engineering, as well as courses from other departments.
 In both curricula, a student can choose a broad program covering an introductory treatment of a variety of areas or focus in one or two specialized areas.
 An advising program, beginning in the freshman year, helps students plan their program.

 To provide students with hands-on experience in electrical and computer engineering, specialized lab courses are offered at the senior level.
 For example, one involves the design and fabrication of integrated circuits and the other design and prototyping of a computer.
-Both classroom instruction and lab work are offered in the analysis and design of control systems and also in embedded systems, with microprocessors and personal computers incorporated into larger systems.
+Both classroom instruction and lab work are offered in signal processing and in embedded systems, with microprocessors and personal computers incorporated into larger systems.
 Independent study and design projects are encouraged at the senior level and an honors research program is available which spans multiple years of the undergraduate program.

 Although the B.S. in electrical engineering and B.S. in computer engineering programs are intended to prepare students for immediate entry into the profession of engineering, increasingly, students find an additional year or more of study leading to the M.S. degree very desirable.
 The Ph.D. degree is the most advanced degree and emphasizes training in research.